sidramesh2018/calc/docs/selenium.md

 #### Required variables

-To run CALC's browser-based tests via Selenium/WebDriver in a real-world (i.e., non-PhantomJS) browser, you'll need to define the following environment variables, unless otherwise noted:
+To run CALC's browser-based tests via Selenium/WebDriver in a non-Chrome browser, you'll need to define the following environment variables, unless otherwise noted:

 * `DJANGO_LIVE_TEST_SERVER_ADDRESS` is the IP and port that CALC will bind itself to from the perspective of the machine (or